selectr4u/VectorsInLua/README.md

 ## License

-The project is licensed under the MIT license
+This project is licensed under the MIT License.
+See the LICENSE file for more details.